PecanProject/pecan/modules/data.remote/inst/ccmmf/documentation/projections/03-phenology_and_date_predictions.md

 as they're loaded for simplicity.
 The event files hold the 8 N/C pools while harvest carries the litter fractions.
 Dates are converted the same way to continuous numbers and parcels are assigned a county geoid.

-Similarly, multiple levels of means are calculated so every parcel get date, but the fall back goes back 6 steps:
+Similarly, multiple levels of means are calculated so every parcel get a date, with missing information filled using a hierarchical "fall back" that has 6 tiers for prioritizing information:
 1. county + crop code
 2. county + crop_class
 3. crop code